 So why do companies doom their sales teams to repetitive manual tasks instead of letting them up their direct selling skills?

 Some businesses believe they don’t have enough financial and technical resources to adopt sales automation software.
-Decision makers might be unaware of the automation use cases and the whole range of platforms covering either multiple sales processes or highly specific tasks, as well as of the value of these tools.
+Decision makers might be unaware of the sales automation use cases and the whole range of platforms covering either multiple sales processes or highly specific tasks, as well as of the value of this software.

 The sales automation potential is so big that it leaves no sales stage unaddressed.
 All you need to do to get started on it is ask the right questions.